Need to know

-The federal government needs to get a move on and complete and implement the review of the code that it started in Nov 2018Ian Jarratt
+The federal government needs to get a move on and complete and implement the review of the code that it started in November 2018Ian Jarratt, Queensland Consumers Association

 Commenting on the current campaign, Jarratt told CHOICE "we strongly support this campaign by the consumer affairs agencies.
 It's the first government funded campaign since the start of compulsory unit pricing in December 2009 and long overdue.

 "We know from Queensland University of Technology research that letting people know about the existence of unit pricing, and how it can be used to compare values, significantly increases use.